Course Overview

 All applicants from a non-English speaking background applying to any postgraduate course at APIC must satisfy the following additional English language requirements:

-• PTE Academic Module with a minimum score of 58 with a writing and speaking section minimum of 50.
+- PTE Academic Module with a minimum score of 58 with a writing and speaking section minimum of 50: OR

 FEE-HELP is a Commonwealth Government loan available to eligible students enrolled in APIC Courses in order to help pay all or part of their tuition fees.